Shields Green: Lack of information about Green

 "A man of few words", according to Douglass; there was no particular attempt to extract information from him by either the press or the legal system.
 They were far more interested in the white prisoners; Cook, in his published confession, seldom refers to "negroes", and never by name.
-Of the five Black members of Brown's party, Green is the only one of whom there is no daguerrotype image., although we have sketches by four different artists, including one of him alone, published for the first time in 2020.
+Of the five Black members of Brown's party, Green is the only one of whom there is no daguerrotype image, although we have sketches by four different artists, including one of him alone, published for the first time in 2020.
 Copeland supplied all the information the press or legal system felt was needed from the Blacks of the party.
 "Copeland is an intelligent negro", wrote one who visited all the prisoners in jail in November.
-He does not say that about Green, who he visits next, implying that Green is less intellligent.
+He does not say that about Green, who he visits next, implying that Green is less intelligent.
 He continues:

 Green's life is in essence divided into two parts: before Douglass and after Douglass.
 He enters written history when he started living in Douglass's house, in Rochester, New York, about two years before Brown's raid.
 Douglass gives us essential information—were it not for him, we would not know that Green was an escaped slave.

 But one interviewer considered Green as "not much inferior to Fred.
 Douglass" in education, and a Virginia physician, who believed Green showed no evidence of education, nevertheless added that he was "said to be finely educated."
 He was particularly abused in cross-examination by Prosecutor Andrew Hunter, and although his legal testimony was minimal, legal historian Steven Lubet believes that it "is therefore entirely possible, or even likely, that Judge Parker, himself a slave owner, did not allow the black prisoners any meaningful occasion to speak at sentencing."
 As a result of these circumstances, we have very little information about Green, and writers on John Brown's raiders say little or nothing on him.